Hello, I'm Adam Gashlin, a computer programmer and aspiring game designer.

-I am primarily interested in making a game about learning to program, in which the player gains power to manipulate the game world by mastering programming techniques.
+I dream of a game about learning to program, where the player gains power to manipulate the game world by mastering programming techniques.
 I hope to make this game some day.

 I enjoy video game soundtracks and have worked on several projects for extracting and replaying the raw music data embedded in games.

 vgmstream is a decoder for 200+ audio file formats, many exclusive to games.
 It is permissively licensed and has been used in several other projects.